libremfg/rhize-docs/content/deploy/install/services.md

 If the install is successful, the UI is available on its [default port]({{< ref "default-ports" >}}).

-## Audit Trail Service [Optional]
+## Optional: Audit Trail Service

-The Rhize Audit service provides audit trail for database changes to install.
+The Rhize Audit service provides an audit trail for database changes to install.
 The Audit service uses InfluxDB2 for storage.

 Install Audit Service with these steps:

 1. Modify the InfluxDB Helm YAML file as needed.
-It is *recommended* to set the admin password and token in the helm yaml file to prevent over writing the values with random values every deploy.
+It is *recommended* to set the admin password and token in the Helm YAML file to prevent over writing the values with random values every deploy.

-1. Add InfluxDB helm repository
+1. Add InfluxDB Helm repository
     ```bash
     helm repo add influxdata https://helm.influxdata.com
     ```